-In this issue, stepping into a transitional season of more fuck-crazy uncertainty, we celebrate the launch of our new multicultural, feminist film and tv podcast, What Goddeses Watch, with an issue devoted to the complexities of sound, tongue and meaning.
+In this issue, we celebrate the launch of our new multicultural, feminist film and tv podcast, What Goddeses Watch, with an issue devoted to the complexities of sound, tongue and meaning.

-And if you’re feeling the Autumn blues, Caiomhe Lavelle’s boldly bonkers DJ Mix of Goth disco delights will brighten up your mood, I promise.
+And if you’re feeling still feeling the Winter blues, Caiomhe Lavelle’s boldly bonkers DJ Mix of Goth disco delights will brighten up your mood, I promise.
 I’ve already played it twice this morning.
-Catch us next at the What Goddeses Watch podcast, until the Winter Solstice issue.
+Catch us at the What Goddeses Watch podcast, until the Deliciously Vile Frontiers issue buds forth in July.

 Love at ya,